Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Computational results

-The high dimensional test problems introduced in Section \ref{higher_dimensional} ($K = 30, 50$ and $100$) admit pathwise optimal solutions.
+The high dimensional test problems introduced in Section \ref{higher_dimensional} ($K = 30, 50, 100$ \text{ and } $500$) admit pathwise optimal solutions.
 To be specific, the optimal policy is a static priority policy in each case, and we use it as the benchmark policy.
 Table \ref{results_high_test1} reports the simulated performance (average total costs) of our proposed policy and the benchmark policy along with the percentage optimality gap between the two policies.
 The results show our proposed policy is near optimal.
-To be more specific, its performance difference from the optimal policy is not statistically significant at the 95\% confidence level.\\ \\
+Specifically, the difference in performance compared to the optimal policy is not statistically significant at the 99\% confidence level.

 Figures \ref{highdim_queue} - \ref{high_dim_abandons} display how the queue lengths and the percentage of calls that abandon, respectively, vary across different classes for the two policies.
 They show that our proposed policy is similar to the benchmark policy for each of the test problems considered here.